johnjones4/white-vest/Readme.md

 ### Air

 The air software logs all sensor readings to a timestamped CSV file under `data` and transmits them using a LoRA transceiver, and data logging cuts off after 30 minutes.
-The transmitted data is a simple binary sequence of floats in the following order:
+The transmitted data is a simple binary sequence of doubles in the following order:

 * Unix Timestamp
 * Barometric Pressure (Pascals)